rotti/url.collector/README.md

-## just a small application your browser should do
+## url.collector - just a small application your browser should do

 The idea behind url.collector is to have a place to have web-links saved.
 Yes this is something like bookmarking in your browser.